 If your Sub-Zero refrigerator is flashing this code, it could signal a problem with the defrost heater.
 This means the refrigerator’s defrost system is not generating the heat necessary to function properly.
 If the refrigerator’s temperature is normal, this could be a faulty error code.
 Try clearing the code by pressing and holding the Door Ajar Alarm Key for 15 seconds.
 If the problem continues or the fridge is hotter than normal, we recommend that you give us a call.

 This error code is communicating that your Sub-Zero refrigerator is reading thermistor inconsistencies.
 This could mean that your refrigerator’s evaporator thermistor recorded inconsistent temperatures on multiple occasions.
 It can also mean that the thermistor has failed.
-If this error code flashes, we recommend that you contact the Sub-Zero refrigerator service professionals here at Twin Appliances right away.
+If this error code flashes, we recommend that you contact Twin Appliances for Sub-Zero repair Los Angeles can count on right away.